-- In the event of default in payment of instalments towards repayment of advanced. - 2.
-In the event of delay in Compliance with the prescribed under the relevant rules for completion of the transaction.
+1. In the event of default in From the date of default.

+payment of instalments to-

+wards repayment of advanced.

+2. In the event of delay in Compliance with the prescribed under the relevant rules for completion of the condition.